davydog187/website/priv/blogs/2025/08-22-tailscale-app-connector.md

   ],
 ```

-And finally, we need to expose the service DNS that we want the app connector to advertise
+Finally, we need to expose the service DNS that we want the app connector to advertise:

 ```